-- 1) Unduplicated Consumers.
-Grantee will provide services to consumers which consist of the target population. - UNIT: One unduplicated consumer. - 2) Care Navigation.
-Grantee will provide care navigation services, consisting of: intake, follow up, on-going assessment, information and referral, on-going care coordination, matching and support of client-volunteer peer support matches, coordinating petfocused volunteers to assist with the needs of clients' pets, facilitation of peer support volunteer trainings, facilitation of drop-in services, support group facilitation, peerbased psychosocial support (including practical assistance and emotional support). - UNIT: One hour of care navigation services. - 3) Volunteer Recruitment and Development.
+1) Unduplicated Clients.
+Grantee will provide services to clients which consist of the target population.

+UNIT: One unduplicated client.

+2) Care Navigation.
+Grantee will provide care navigation services, consisting of: intake, follow up, on-going assessment, information and referral, on-going care coordination, matching and support of client-volunteer peer support matches, coordinating pet-focused volunteers to assist with the needs of clients' pets, facilitation of peer support volunteer trainings, facilitation of drop-in services, support group facilitation, peer-based psychosocial support (including practical assistance and emotional support).

+UNIT: One hour of care navigation services.

+3) Volunteer Recruitment and Development.
 The service model includes volunteers that are trained and then assigned to work with clients and their pets.
-Conduct outreach to draw volunteers who will then undergo formal training and will make a specified minimum time commitment to the program.
+Grantee will conduct outreach to draw volunteers who will then undergo formal training and will make a specified minimum time commitment to the program.